Francesca P. Roberts: Early life and education

 Roberts was born on December 19, 1953 in Los Angeles, California but raised in New Orleans, Louisiana.
 The daughter of Margaret B. Roberts (née Gross, 1926–2016) and Bobby Ray Louis Roberts Sr., she had two younger sisters Melanie and Bianca, as well as two younger brothers who are now both deceased, Bobby Jr. and Gregory.
 She attended three colleges: University of New Orleans, Southern Illinois University and L'École de Mime Jacques LeCoq, where she has also studied in New Orleans, Louisiana and Paris, France.
-She did stage work at the North Hollywood's Group Repertory Theatre, New Orleans' Free Southern Theatre, Reseda Megaw Theatre, and with Hollywood's Touchstone Group.

-Roberts is a graduate of Mount Carmel Academy.

 Career

 Roberts was originally involved in stage work before appearing on TV.

 Roberts made her first television appearance in Starsky & Hutch in 1979, only appearing in a minor role.
 Then she later moved on to make her debut film appearance in Inside Moves (1980), starring John Savage.
 She would continue on by making numerous TV guest appearances that had main or minor roles, in the likes of Private Benjamin, a show that was based on the film with the same name (1980), Fame, The Facts of Life, Frank's Place and Baby Talk.
-She would appear in movies, such as the 1993 live-action movie based on the Mario video game series, Super Mario Bros.
-(1993), playing as "Big Bertha", a bouncer of the Boom Boom Bar, Legally Blonde (2001) as judge "Marina R. Bickford", and Heart of Dixie (1989) as "Keefi".
-She frequently appears in film or TV, playing characters for only just a minimum time.
+She would appear in movies, such as Heart of Dixie (1989) as "Keefi", the live-action movie based on the Mario video game series, Super Mario Bros.
+(1993), playing as "Big Bertha", a bouncer of the Boom Boom Bar, and Legally Blonde (2001) as judge "Marina R. Bickford".
+Other films appearances include Hard to Kill (1990), The Odd Couple II (1998), and In Good Company (2004).

-In 1994, Roberts appeared on Martin, playing as "Judge Wheatley" in two episodes, "No Justice, No Peace" & "Crunchy Drawers" (season 2).
+Roberts has frequently appeared in film or TV, playing characters for only just a minimum time.
+In 1994, she appeared on Martin, playing as "Judge Wheatley" in two episodes, "No Justice, No Peace" & "Crunchy Drawers" (season 2).
+She has also appeared in episodes of Step by Step, Home Improvement, Ally McBeal, Judging Amy, and Boston Legal among others.

 Roberts often plays characters who are courtroom judges in movies or TV.